CNES/bulldozer/docs/source/tutorials/FROM_SATELLITES_DATA_TO_DTM.md

 In this tutorial, we're going to directly use a pre-computed raster format Digital Surface Model (DSM).
 To produce a DSM from a pair of satellite images, you can for example use [CARS](https://github.com/CNES/cars), an open-source pipeline developed at CNES.

+!!! warning
->⚠️ Generating a photogrammetric DSM from satellite images requires at least one pair of images with different acquisition angles over the same area.
+    Generating a photogrammetric DSM from satellite images requires at least one pair of images with different acquisition angles over the same area.
 For example, since SENTINEL-2 data are acquired in Nadir (vertical) configuration, it can't be used to generate a stereoscopic DSM.

 First of all, we'll start by creating a space to store the data for this tutorial and its associated virtualenv: